w3c/epub-specs/.github/ISSUE_TEMPLATE/general.md

 * [EPUB Type to ARIA Role Authoring Guide 1.1](https://www.w3.org/TR/epub-aria-authoring-11/), WG Note
 * [EPUB Fixed Layout Accessibility](https://www.w3.org/TR/epub-fxl-a11y/), WG Note

 Some possible alternative locations get help to your problems:

 * the [epub forum](https://www.mobileread.com/forums/forumdisplay.php?f=179) at mobileread
 * the [W3C publishing community group](https://github.com/w3c/publishingcg/issues)
 * the [ebooks section](https://ebooks.stackexchange.com/questions/tagged/epub) at stackexchange
-## Which standard or note is this issue related to?

-Please include the title and version number.
-For bug reports, include the relevant section.

-## Describe the problem?

-What is not working?
-What would you like to see improved?
-For bug reports, cite the relevant text from the specification.

-## Describe the fix or new feature you propose?